Designer,

 (Idrees Rasouli)

-I believe design should start from ‘small things’ — like a tornado that starts from small ideas and gradually turns into a bigger vision.
+As a designer, I believe design should start from ‘small things’ — like a tornado that starts from small ideas and gradually turns into a bigger vision.
 A bottom-up approach that gives more agency to people and have them feel empowered by moving beyond the hierarchical traditions and old methodologies.
 A connected approach that integrates the immediate context, resources, systems and processes to find the most important problems in our cities, organisations and communities through observing and noticing everyday life conditions, and then trying to capture and turning them into something that’s simple, thoughtful and impactful as well as easy to understand and share.

-︎I'm a champion of transformative and adaptive leadership styles founded on empathy and transparency, with a focus on change vision and strategy that includes a clear purpose and a strong emphasis on morals and values.
+I am a champion of transformative and adaptive leadership styles founded on empathy and transparency, with a focus on change vision and strategy that includes a clear purpose and a strong emphasis on morals and values.
 For me, leadership entails guiding and influencing a group of people while also connecting their ideas to a common vision.

 I have the ability to identify and understand the perspectives and needs of others and respond to those perspectives and needs from a place of care, dignity, and compassion.
 In so doing, I help people to become better leaders and mobilise their intelligence, creativity, and talent to adapt to the change that is happening.
 My style of leadership makes me a proponent of codesign, someone who brings everybody together to work across different fields, departments, and programmes to facilitate collaborations that allow for different approaches towards achieving a shared vision as well as collective and strategic objectives.

-I’m often humbled by my students’ and colleagues’ potential, creativity, tenacity, and positivity despite the difficulties they face in education and the industry.
-Equally, I’m interested in the synergy between the purpose of a design school, the advances in technology and science, the needs of the city where the school is based, the stimulus of national and international industries and institutions, and the creativity and resilience of the school’s multidisplinary staff and its diverse body of students.
-I always question, how do we bring the ‘big six’ together and how do we relate all of the complexities that is design to the real-world issues that people, organisations, and cities are facing?
-And this is the kind of thinking that, I believe, will help ensure that design education becomes more inclusive and design practice more relevant to all communities.
+I am often humbled by my students’ and colleagues’ potential, creativity, tenacity, and positivity despite the difficulties they face in education and the industry.
+Equally, I’m interested in the synergy between [1] the purpose of an art/design school, [2] the advances in technology and science, [3] the needs of the city where the school is based, [4] the stimulus of national and international industries and institutions, and [5] the culture, creativity, and resilience of the school’s multidisciplinary staff and its diverse body of students.

 PREVIOUS CLIENTS & COLLABORATORS

-Ford / Nokia / Shenzhen Stock Exchange / Chelmsford Borough Council / British Council / Kuwait Catering Company / Ashfield District Council / Leaside Regeneration Company / Hitachi / Imperial College London / Seoul Design Foundation / Fitch / Aspire Logistics / Rio Tinto / Royal College of Art / Office for Metropolitan Architecture / Kuwait Hotels Company / Ramboll Group / Ravensbourne University London / Design Museum London / Deutsch Bank / InnovationRCA / Wates Foundation / University of Milano - Bicocca / Korea Advance Institute of Science and Technology / Qatar Foundation / China Central Television / KEIO University / British Olympics Authority / Lusail Development / Samsung / LG, Korea / Tokyo Department for Tourism / Leicester City Council / Greenwich Automated Transport Environment / Transport Research London / ESNE University / Robert Owen Nursery School / World of Hope / Ogilvy / Southwark Council / Metropolitan Police / Royal College of Physicians / Creative Ken / Methodist Church / City of Kamaishi / Atlantic Pacific / Nebama Mind / Croydon Council / United Natioans Development Programme / Unilever / Vestre / Dubai Design Week / Canadian University of Dubai / The Culture Capital Exchange / Daiwa Anglo-Japanese Foundation / Institute for Innovative Global Education, Kansai University / European Organization for Nuclear Research (CERN) / Logitech / World Health Organisation / World Humanitarian Forum / Emergency Show / Digital Influx / Falmouth University / School of Architecture, Design, and Interiors / Cambridge City Council / Cambridge Arts Network / Crisis Response / University of Hertfordshire / Academy of Urbanism / Wysing Arts Centre / University of Cambridge / Cambridge Biomedical Campus / Institute of Metabolic Science / Innovate Cambridge / Cambridge Junction / Kavli Centre for Ethics, Science, and the Public
+Ford / Nokia / Shenzhen Stock Exchange / Chelmsford Borough Council / British Council / Kuwait Catering Company / Ashfield District Council / Leaside Regeneration Company / Hitachi / Imperial College London / Seoul Design Foundation / Fitch / Aspire Logistics / Rio Tinto / Royal College of Art / Office for Metropolitan Architecture / Kuwait Hotels Company / Ramboll Group / Ravensbourne University London / Design Museum London / Deutsch Bank / InnovationRCA / Wates Foundation / University of Milano - Bicocca / Korea Advance Institute of Science and Technology / Qatar Foundation / China Central Television / KEIO University / British Olympics Authority / Lusail Development / Samsung / LG, Korea / Tokyo Department for Tourism / Leicester City Council / Greenwich Automated Transport Environment / Transport Research London / ESNE University / Robert Owen Nursery School / World of Hope / Ogilvy / Southwark Council / Metropolitan Police / Royal College of Physicians / Creative Ken / Methodist Church / City of Kamaishi / Atlantic Pacific / Nebama Mind / Croydon Council / United Nations Development Programme / Unilever / Vestre / Dubai Design Week / Canadian University of Dubai / The Culture Capital Exchange / Daiwa Anglo-Japanese Foundation / Institute for Innovative Global Education, Kansai University / European Organization for Nuclear Research (CERN) / Logitech / World Health Organisation / World Humanitarian Forum / Emergency Show / Digital Influx / Falmouth University / School of Architecture, Design, and Interiors / Cambridge City Council / Cambridge Arts Network / Crisis Response / University of Hertfordshire / Academy of Urbanism / Wysing Arts Centre / University of Cambridge / Cambridge Biomedical Campus / Institute of Metabolic Science / Innovate Cambridge / Cambridge Junction / Kavli Centre for Ethics, Science, and the Public / Fitzwilliam Museum / Mill Road 4 People / Microsoft Research

 CONTACT

-︎ idreesrasouli@hotmail.co.uk
+︎ idreesrasouli@hotmail.co.uk

-︎ +447985414318
+︎ +447985414318